filecoin-project/specs/src/algorithms/crypto/signatures.md

 Fortunately, Filecoin can enforce the second condition to safely use the aggregation property:
-Filecoin uses aggregation only for aggregating the transaction's signature of a block. since Filecoin uses the account model to represent the state of the chain, each message for a given signer is used in combination of a nonce to avoid replay attacks.
+Filecoin uses aggregation only for aggregating the transaction's signature of a block.
+Since Filecoin uses the account model to represent the state of the chain, each message for a given signer is used in combination with a nonce to avoid replay attacks.
 As a direct consequence, every transaction's message is unique thereby the aggregation is done on distinct messages.
-Obviously, the **assumption** here is that the block producer **enforces that distinction** and the other miners will **check every transactions** to make sure they are valid.
+Obviously, the **assumption** here is that the block producer **enforces that distinction** and the other miners will **check all transactions** to make sure they are valid.
 The validity of a transaction in Filecoin's context implies that the signature is correctly formed over the message with the correct nonce.